 Encompassing the growing-hipper-by-the-day towns of Leesburg and Purcellville, historic sights, stunning wineries, avant-garde breweries, and engineer-serious distilleries, a trip to Loudoun County will keep you busy for several days.
-Add in a renovated-to-luxury Conference Center and you’ve got the recipe for a bone fide epicurean holiday.
+Add in an artist’s retreat turned romantic B&B, and a renovated-to-luxury Conference Center and you’ve got the recipe for a bone fide epicurean holiday.
 Cheers.

-TOUR: Marshall House, Leesburg.
-General George Marshall served as Chief of Staff during WWII, Secretary of State and Secretary of Defense under President Truman, and is best recognized for the Plan that bears his name (and for which he was awarded the Nobel Peace Prize in 1953) – The Marshall Plan – also known as the European Recovery Program.
+General George Marshall served as Chief of Staff during WWII, Secretary of State and Secretary of Defense under President Truman.
+Marshall is best recognized for the Plan that bears his name (and for which he was awarded the Nobel Peace Prize in 1953) – The Marshall Plan – also known as the European Recovery Program.

-Despite its modesty, however, the home is stocked with priceless mementos: a replica of a painting from Winston Churchill hangs above the mantelpiece, a photo of Black Jack Pershing, who served as Best Man at Marshall’s second wedding, sits on a small parlor table, and a picture painted by Madame Chaing Kai-shek, good friend and frequent overnight guest, is prominently displayed in the living room.
+Despite its modesty, however, the home is stocked with priceless mementos.
+There’s a replica of a painting from Winston Churchill above the mantelpiece.
+A photo of Black Jack Pershing, who served as Best Man at Marshall’s second wedding, sits on a small parlor table.
+And a picture painted by Madame Chaing Kai-shek, good friend and frequent overnight guest, is prominently displayed in the living room.